-Clarissa Linde will be serving with The Zambia Project in Mongu, Zambia from January to December 2013.
+Clarissa Linde is serving with The Zambia Project in Mongu, Zambia as a teacher and social worker.

 The Zambia Project was founded in 2002 by View Church (Cape Town, South Africa).
 Its mission is "to establish a Christ-centered church within walking distance of every person in the Western Province and to see all villages impacted by the Gospel and uplifted through a strong Christian Community."
 One aspect of The Zambia Project's outreach is their Village of Hope.
-Currently, the Village of Hope has a school for vulnerable children, 2 homes for orphaned children, and a clinic.
-It is in this Village of Hope that I have been blessed to work with during my past trips and will once again work with from January to December 2013.
+Currently, Village of Hope Mongu has a school for vulnerable children, 2 homes for orphaned children, and a clinic.
+It is in this Village of Hope that I serve.

 In my work, I teach students who face academic challenges, as well as work with the school's teachers in learning different teaching practices and strategies.
 Furthermore, I work with the mothers in the Village of Hope homes in understanding the development and behaviors of the children.
 I work to help meet the academic, spiritual, and emotional needs of the children at Village of Hope.